Kurento/kurento/source/features/nat_traversal.rst

 **TCP-Based Media Transport in the Session Description Protocol** (SDP) (`IETF RFC 4145 <https://tools.ietf.org/html/rfc4145>`__) defines an SDP extension which adds TCP connections and procedures, such as how a passive machine would wait for connections from a remote active machine and be able to obtain connection information from the active one, upon reception of an initial connection.

-Early Drafts of RFC 4145 (up to `Draft 05 <https://tools.ietf.org/html/draft-ietf-mmusic-sdp-comedia-05>`__) also contemplated the usage of this same concept of "Connection-Oriented Media Transport in SDP" with UDP connections, as a way of aiding NAT traversal.
+Early Drafts of RFC 4145 (up to `Draft 05 <https://tools.ietf.org/html/draft-ietf-mmusic-sdp-comedia-05>`__) also contemplated the usage of this same concept of "Connection-Oriented Media Transport in SDP" with UDP connections, as a way of aiding :term:`NAT Traversal`.
 This is what has been used as a basis for the implementation of automatic port discovery in KMS.

 It works as follows:

-1. The machine behind a NAT router acts as the active peer.
+1. The machine behind a :term:`NAT` router acts as the active peer.
 It sends an SDP Offer to the other machine, the passive peer.

    A. Sending an SDP Offer from behind a NAT means that the IP and port specified in the SDP message are actually just the private IP and port of that machine, instead of the public ones.
 The passive peer won't be able to use these to communicate back to the active peer.
 Due to this, the SDP Offer states the port ``9`` (*Discard port*) instead of whatever port the active machine will be using.
    B. The SDP Offer includes the media-level attribute ``a=direction:active``, so the passive peer is able to acknowledge that the Connection-Oriented Media Transport is being used for that media, and it writes ``a=direction:passive`` in its SDP Answer.